YurchenkoValentin/rsschool-cv/cv.md

 Master's degree in politican science

 ### Code Example
 I'm using Cypress io to automate my test cases.
-So there is an example of code which fill application form and send it to serve
+So there is an example of code which fill application form and send it to server
 ```
 describe('Test Contact Us Page via WebdriverUni', () => {
   it('Should be able to submit a succesful submission via contact us from', () => {